 Duplicates and non-responses were removed from the dataset before analysis.
 Responses were treated as missing if participants had missed relevant response options, selected “Prefer not to say”, or had skipped the section.

-Subgroup analysis was carried out to compare participants who reported having one or more types of disability (‘1+ disabilities’) to participants who reported that they did not have a disability (‘no disabilities’).
+Subgroup analysis was carried out to compare participants who reported having one or more types of disability (‘≥1 disabilities’) to participants who reported that they did not have a disability (‘no disabilities’).

 Proportions and frequencies for all variables measured are presented in the respective tables to show spread of responses by subgroup.
 Proportions are presented for the total number of valid responses achieved for each question.
 The total number of valid responses (n) are reported in the tables.
 Differences between the groups were analysed using Mann-Whitney U and chi-square tests.
 The test statistics and p-values are reported in the tables.
 Fisher’s Exact tests were conducted if chi-square test assumptions were violated, and respective p-values are reported in tables instead.